-You can install Blade CLI using the Liferay Workspace installer.
+You can install Blade CLI using the Liferay Project SDK installer.
 This installs JPM and Blade CLI into your user home folder and optionally initializes a Liferay Workspace folder.

 If you need to configure proxy settings for Blade CLI, follow the Installing Blade CLI with Proxy Requirements